andrewchambers/bupstash/doc/technical_overview.md

 ## Forward secrecy

+Archivist provides forward secrecy with respect to sending keys, but not the master key.
+This protects users from compromised or malicious clients that wish to read historic backups, and thus preventing 'undeletion' of sensitive deleted.

-When encrypting data chunks, archivist uses an ephemeral key, that only the master key can recover.
-This ephemeral key is deleted by a send client on completion, so a client cannot decrypt historic data.
-This protects users from compromised malicious clients that wish to read historic backups, and thus preventing 'undeletion' of sensitive deleted.
+This works because when encrypting data chunks, archivist uses an ephemeral key, that only the master key can recover.
+This ephemeral key is deleted by the send client on completion.